juacarvalhoaws/user-service/README.md

 The project includes a GitHub Actions workflow to run the tests automatically on push or pull request to the main branch.
 The workflow is defined in `.github/workflows/main.yml`.

-The workflow performs the Unit tests, and also deploys the service via CloudFormation.
+The workflow performs the Unit tests, integration tests,  and also deploys the service via CloudFormation.

 ## Project Structure